Did you know you can easily earn $60,000 per year without a degree?

 - Stay fresh and updated.
 Since SEO and content best practices change over time, review your portfolio so that it reflects current practices.

 Remember: Portfolios are about demonstrated expertise, not experience.
 Once you’ve got the hard skills down, you’ve got the expertise to show no matter how early you are in this game!

 Be More Than a Freelance Writer: Be a Content Hacker

 You don’t need a degree to be a freelance writer – I’m living proof and so are many of my students.
 However, you DO need a few specific hard and soft skills to succeed both as a freelancer and as a writer online.
 I’ve covered those skills and given you a bunch of actionable tips on getting started as a freelance writer.

 But you don’t have to settle for being yet another freelance writer on the internet in the 2020s.
-Set yourself up for lasting success by learning the skills you need to become a growth-focused content creator … a content hacker.
+Set yourself up for lasting success by learning the skills you need to become a growth-focused business builder — not just a freelancer.

 For example, imagine the freedom of running a business with smart delegation to a few fantastic hires, with your marketing running smoothly in the background and bringing in leads on autopilot thanks to the incredible content you publish on your blog.

 You could become the head honcho of a content operation versus a struggling freelancer scraping the barrel for clients and hustling to do it all yourself.

 Good news: I teach you exactly how to do it in my Content Transformation System. ✅